 We trained the PtyNet-S network using a small simulated training dataset (see Methods for details on training) and then put the cat face data from the test dataset into PtyNet-S for inference prediction after data preprocessing.
 The obtained experimental results are shown in Fig. 1.
-The neural network learns the mapping relationship F{θ} from the diffraction domain to the real data domain, and the real-time online processing of the Ptychography experiment can be performed due to the lightweight design of the network.
+The neural network learns the mapping relationship $F{\theta}$ from the diffraction domain to the real data domain, and the realtime online processing of the Ptychography experiment can be performed due to the lightweight design of the network.

 It can be seen from Fig. 1 that the neural network can learn the mapping process from the diffraction to the real object.
 During the convolution process, the high frequency information of the data is lost and the low frequency information is retained which is thus recovered by the decoder.
 The artifacts showing pixelated effects are caused by the network's limitations when predicting final results with absolute accuracy, and by the stitching process(see Supplementary Information Fig. S7).
 This is mainly because that the detailed texture of the cat face data is too complex, and for scans of similar regions, the results predicted by the network will behave differently in the distribution of high frequency regions, while with little difference in the distribution of low frequency regions.
-This will lead to inconsistency in the overlapping regions of the scans predicted by the neural network, and the grid artifacts will appear after the stitching process.
+This will lead to increase the title difference in the distribution of low frequency regions.